You are here: Social Security Administration > Office of Retirement Policy > Current Law Fact Sheets > Population Profiles > Marital Status & Poverty

 - Taxable Maximum

-- The overall elderly poverty rate is two-thirds higher among women than men with 11 percent of women in poverty compared with less than 7 percent of men.
+- The overall elderly poverty rate is almost two-thirds higher among women than men with 12 percent of women in poverty compared with 7 percent of men.
 Unmarried women—including those who are widowed, divorced, and never married—are significantly more likely than unmarried men to be poor.

 - The unmarried elderly are disproportionately poorer than the married elderly.
-Never-married individuals represent about 5 percent of the elderly, but 10 percent of the elderly poor.
-Likewise, divorced individuals make up 11 percent of the elderly and 20 percent of the elderly poor.
+Never-married individuals represent about 5 percent of the elderly, but 12 percent of the elderly poor.
+Likewise, divorced individuals make up 12 percent of the elderly and 20 percent of the elderly poor.
+Widowed individuals make up a quarter of the elderly, but 37 percent of the elderly poor.

 Percentage below 100% of poverty